cdoorenweerd/Rubinoff_etal_UH_Systematics_class/20190917_IQTree/iqtree_handout.md

 A maximum of two-pages report must cover:

-- Explain why you used this analysis method ("because you were told to do so" gives 0 points)
+- Explain why you used this analysis method ("because you were told to do so" gives 0 points) as opposed to other tree inference methods
 - Explain how you decided on the settings (paramters) that you chose and clearly write which ones you used.
 - Figure the result(s) (tree(s))
 - Briefly describe the results and what they mean